Create a Survey in less than 60 seconds!

 3. Unprecedented personalization:

 Every consumer gets excited when the brand extends the level of personalization offered to him.
 AR makes this possible in a much more convenient and impactful way.
-Here is an example from Disney.
-The brand allows the kids to color and visualizes their colored images in 3D form with the help of augmented reality.
+For instance, take Disney.
+The brand allows the kids to color and visualize their colored images in 3D form with the help of augmented reality.

-Augmented reality at the point of field service, contact centres and self-service
+Augmented reality at the point of field service, contact centers, and self-service

-Google forecasting quotes that augmented reality will touch the mark of $80 billion markets by 2025.
-This, therefore, emphasizes the massive role played by technology to enhance customer experience.
+Google forecasts that augmented reality will touch the mark of $80 billion markets by 2025.
+This, therefore, emphasizes the massive role played by technology to offer a positive customer experience.

-70 percent of the consumers have clearly defined their benefits from using AR in their routine life and shopping.
-Therefore, AR helps the consumers meet their demand with augmented excellence, especially at the point of field service, contact centres, and self-service.
+Seventy percent of the consumers have clearly defined the benefits of using AR in their routine life and shopping.
+Therefore, AR helps consumers meet their demands with augmented excellence, especially at the point of field service, contact centers, and self-service.

-AR, therefore, enables the field service experts to provide remote customer help by the simple use of a smartphone.
-This also compensates for any technical errors, improves the training sessions and increases first-time resolutions.
+AR, therefore, enables field service experts to provide remote customer help with the simple use of a smartphone.
+This also compensates for any technical errors, improves the training sessions, and increases first-time resolutions.

-At the point of contact centres, augmented reality empowers the agents to have visual interaction with customers.
-This lead to increased efficiency, reduced drain of resources and enhanced customer experiences through personalized visual guidance.
+At the point of contact centers, augmented reality empowers the agents to interact visually with customers.
+This leads to increased efficiency, reduced drain of resources, and enhanced customer experiences through personalized visual guidance.

-Augmented reality enabled self-service allows the customers to use their smartphone to access their product’s knowledge, FAQs and manuals.
+Augmented reality-enabled self-service allows customers to use their smartphones to access their product’s knowledge, FAQs, and manuals.
 It encourages customers to resolve their problems themselves.
-This, in a way, improves self-service efficiency, reduces the contact center volume and the cost of technician visits.
+This, in a way, improves self-service efficiency and reduces the contact center volume and the cost of technician visits.

 Wrapping up…

-Today consumer behaviour has changed drastically.
+Today, consumer behavior has changed drastically.
 Consumers and retailers have realized the significance of augmented reality.
-Considering the level of improvement that comes in with augmented reality, the retailers have imbibed AR at multiple points of purchase.
-The worldwide retail market has experienced a decade of new experience within few months.
+Considering the level of improvement that comes with augmented reality, the retailers have imbibed AR at multiple points of purchase.
+The worldwide retail market has experienced a decade of new experiences within a few months.

 Content Marketer at SurveySparrow